zammad/zammad-admin-documentation/manage/templates.rst

       during ticket creation (within *Select Template*).

    Actions
-      Within actions Zammad will provide all available ticket attributes.
+      Within actions, Zammad will provide all available ticket attributes.
       This allows you to create granular templates with the information you need.